- Best Memory Foam Mattress Overall: Amerisleep AS3

 When choosing a memory foam mattress, you’ll have many different options.
 Traditional memory foam mattresses are popular but prone to overheating.
 Copper-infused, gel-infused, and plant-based memory foam mattresses provide good temperature regulation and sleep cooler.

 Most retailers ship and deliver mattresses right to your door with no fee.
-While memory foam mattresses can work for various sleepers, they aren’t necessarily for everyone.
+While memory foam beds can work for various sleepers as one of the best mattresses, they aren’t necessarily for everyone.
 Other mattresses you may want to consider are innerspring mattresses, latex mattresses, and hybrid mattresses.

 You can also opt to test out the benefits of a memory foam bed by purchasing a memory foam mattress topper.